canonical/checkbox/checkbox-ng/docs/units/test-plan.rst

     This optional field can be used to specify the jobs that should always run.
-    This is particularly useful for specifying jobs that gather vital info about the tested system, as it renders imposible to generate a report with no information about system under test.
+    This is particularly useful for specifying jobs that gather vital info about the tested system, as it renders impossible to generate a report with no information about system under test.

     For example, session results meant to be sent to the Ubuntu certification